MaxDesiatov/QMLbox/README.txt

-This is a bunch of QML extensions that can help you in the process of developing a desktop applications.
+This is a bunch of QML extensions that can help you in the process of developing a desktop application.